Anker PowerConf C300 review: This is what the 1080p webcam can do

 The webcam itself offers some functions for activating and deactivating in the software.
 An optional function is HDR, which tries to balance different levels of brightness in the image.
 This does not work in the advertised 1080p with 60 FPS, but only with 30 FPS.
 That's why I deactivated the function during my test period and set it to 60 FPS.
 Furthermore, you can adapt the picture to yourself, for example the sharpness or brightness.
 The camera has several angles (78, 90 and 115 degrees), so more can be shown in the picture.
 This is also useful for larger meeting rooms, but it didn't help me personally (I only use the camera for myself).
 If there are several people, the focus can then be expanded to all of them, while in the solo frame mode only the person in the middle is brought into focus.

 The quality of the video was okay for the price, but I had hoped for more here.
-My meeting partners could see me well and recognize me when I held objects up to the camera, but I would not use the camera for video recordings.
-When it comes to the audio quality of the webcam, the company benefits from the subsidiary "Soundcore".
+My meeting partners could see me well and if I held objects in front of the camera, they could recognize me, but I wouldn't use the camera for video recordings.
+With the audio quality of the webcam profit the company from the subsidiary "Soundcore".
 Anker makes good microphones / headphones and that shows in the performance of the microphones.
 My conversation partners could understand me well, and background noises are also filtered out well.

 The Anker PowerConf C300 is a good webcam for the business sector.
 For currently 110 € you get many setting options, especially the wide angle should be well suited for the office.
 The audio quality and workmanship are also convincing.
 Anyone who hoped for very good image quality could be disappointed.